SciML/DataInterpolations.jl/docs/src/index.md

 The follow methods require extra dependencies and will be loaded as package extensions.

 - `Curvefit(u,t,m,p,alg)` - An interpolation which is done by fitting a user-given functional form `m(t,p)` where `p` is the vector of parameters.
 The user's input `p` is a an initial value for a least-square fitting, `alg` is the algorithm choice to use for optimize the cost function (sum of squared deviations) via `Optim.jl` and optimal `p`s are used in the interpolation.
 Requires `using RegularizationTools`

+## Plotting

+DataInterpolations.jl is tied into the Plots.jl ecosystem, by way of RecipesBase.
+Any interpolation can be plotted using the `plot` command (or any other), since they have type recipes associated with them.

+For convenience, and to allow keyword arguments to propagate properly, DataInterpolations.jl also defines several series types, corresponding to different interpolations.

+The series types defined are:
+- `:linear_interp`
+- `:quadratic_interp`
+- `:lagrange_interp`
+- `:quadratic_spline`
+- `:cubic_spline`

+By and large, these accept the same keywords as their function counterparts.